cozy-labs/cozy-desktop/doc/test.md

 even when running `./scripts/coverage.sh npm run test-integration` explicitely.

+Please also note that we don't measure coverage on the GUI for now.

 Implementation details:

 1. `coverage.sh` runs the `mocha` command with the [appropriate option][3] to load